 My theory, which based on my own experience and that of friends and family, is that people change bank either because they have become furious at poor service, or because they are chasing a better mortgage rate, or their current bank doesn’t understand a business they want to start and won’t lend money for that business, or because of a major life event like a marriage, or sadly divorce has occurred.

 The truth is that changing banks today is easy.
 The whole process takes about two weeks.
 And depending on banks, they will assign you a personal banker whose sole job is to help make the process as streamlined and easy as possible.
-And since most banks run electronically these days, you probably will only need to go into a bank once to sign and open an account.
+And since most banks run electronically, you probably will only need to go into a bank once to sign and open an account.
 Everything else can be done using email.

 4 Things to consider if you are changing banks